icovada/dump1090/README.md

 This can be used to feed data to various sharing sites without the need to use another decoder.

+Port 30006
+---

+Clients are served modified SBS messages
+Fields 3,4,6 and 7 removed, receipt timestamp is outputted in Epoch microseconds to allow up to 300m triangulation, given an hypothetically 0us precise clock between three or more antennae

 Antenna
 ---